-- 94. On 26 February 2021, Mr Justice Waksman issued his judgment in the PCP case.
+- 95. On 26 February 2021, Mr Justice Waksman issued his judgment in the PCP case.
 PCP was the original owner of three SPVs which agreed to invest in the October capital raising, but lost control of the SPVs on 20 November 2008, one week before the subscriptions were completed by the payment of the monies due by the investors.
 PCP claimed that, in October 2008, a Barclays senior manager had falsely represented to the principal of PCP that, amongst other things, the SPVs were getting the "same deal" in respect of the investment as the Qatari entities, and that it relied upon this representation (and other false representations) by causing the SPVs to subscribe a total of £3.25 billion in the October capital raising.
-Further, PCP alleged that if the misrepresentations had not been made, it would have negotiated with Barclays for the same deal, pro rata, for the SPVs and would have obtained significant additional value. - 95.
+Further, PCP alleged that if the misrepresentations had not been made, it would have negotiated with Barclays for the same deal, pro rata, for the SPVs and would have obtained significant additional value. - 96.
 Waksman J found that the "same deal" representation was made as alleged by PCP and that PCP relied on it.
 Further, he found that the representation was false because the October Agreement was clearly part of the price required by and paid to the Qatari entities for their investment in the October capital raising and was part of the deal.
 He also found that the Barclays senior manager (who had signed the October Agreement on behalf of Barclays Bank) made this false representation knowingly; in other words, they knew that the SPVs were not getting the same deal as the Qatari entities.
-As for causation, Waksman J found that, had PCP known the truth, it would have negotiated with Barclays for the same deal, pro rata, as the Qatari entities, and would have obtained additional value of $\pounds$ 615 million (subject to the approval of Barclays' shareholders, of which Waksman J considered there was a 60% chance).
+As for causation, Waksman J found that, had PCP known the truth, it would have negotiated with Barclays for the same deal, pro rata, as the Qatari entities, and would have obtained additional value of £615 million (subject to the approval of Barclays' shareholders, of which Waksman J considered there was a 60% chance). - 97.
+In his judgment Waksman J considered the June Agreement to be important context for the events in October 2008.

-&lt;sup>1 PCP Capital Partners LLP & PCP International Finance Limited v Barclays Bank plc [2021] EWHC 307 (Comm)

-- 96. In his judgment Waksman J considered the June Agreement to be important context for the events in October 2008.
 He commented that the June Agreement "was clearly part of the package deal for [the Qatari entities] along with the subscription agreement", and that "the documents do not appear to have received much if any detailed consideration at the time in terms of what particular services would be offered and how they could be valued at £42m over 3 years".
+In respect of the meetings on 19 June 2008, he stated, "On the face of it, there is no evidence that the [Board Finance Committee] or the [board of Barclays Bank] was told that there had been an additional 1.75% fee agreed with [QH] or that the [June Agreement] was the means by which it would be paid".

+1 PCP Capital Partners LLP & PCP International Finance Limited v Barclays Bank plc1 [2021] EWHC 307 (Comm)

-In respect of the meetings on 19 June 2008, he stated, "On the face of it, there is no evidence that the [Board Finance Committee] or the [board of Barclays Bank] was told that there had been an additional 1.75% fee agreed with [QH] or that the [June Agreement] was the means by which it would be paid". - 97.
-In respect of the October Agreement, Waksman J noted that the "commercial reality was that there was a connection" between it and the October capital raising, and that the October Agreement "was clearly designed as a mechanism to enable [the Qatari entities] to obtain their blended entry price of 130p".
-He also stated, "If [the October Agreement] had not been made and there was no mechanism to pay the £280m, [the Qatari entities] would not have invested, as Barclays well knew". - 98.
+- 98. In respect of the October Agreement, Waksman J noted that the "commercial reality was that there was a connection" between it and the October capital raising, and that the October Agreement "was clearly designed as a mechanism to enable [the Qatari entities] to obtain their blended entry price of 130p".
+He also stated, "If [the October Agreement] had not been made and there was no mechanism to pay the £280m, [the Qatari entities] would not have invested, as Barclays well knew". - 99.
 For the avoidance of doubt, in this Notice the Authority makes no criticism of any of the investors.